 In January 2013, Falcon agreed to a three-well drilling exploration programme with Naftna industrija Srbije jsc ("NIS"), 56% owned by Gazprom Group, to target the Algyő Play, whereby NIS made a cash payment of \$1.5 million to Falcon in February 2013, and agreed to drill three wells by July 2014.
-This deadline has been extended to 31 December 2014.
-NIS will earn, after undertaking the three-well drilling obligation, 50% of the net production revenues from the three wells drilled.
-In addition, NIS will have an option to acquire a right of first negotiation for future drilling operations in the Algyő Play, sharing any potential future costs and revenue with the Group, on terms to be negotiated, after paying Falcon \$2.75 million.
-Falcon will be fully carried on the drilling and testing of three wells and will retain 100% interest in the Deep Makó Trough.
+This deadline was extended to 31 December 2014.
+For additional details refer to section "Current activity" below.